nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 ## Introduction

-TaskLinker is a CLI-tool for helping students memorize flashcards and track their flashcard and generell academic progress in the courses they are taking.
+TaskLinker is a CLI-tool for helping university students memorize flashcards and track their flashcard and general academic progress in the courses they are taking.

 ## Quick Start